SandwichStation/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 Your remote repository doesn't automatically update with changes from the original SS14 repo--you'll have to do that yourself, which I'll talk about later.

-Navigate to the [Space Station 14 repository](https://github.com/space-wizards/space-station-14) and click here:
+Navigate to the [Sandwich Station repository](https://github.com/SandwichStation/SandwichStation) and click here:

 ![](https://i.imgur.com/lAHNHdD.png)